 If necessary, your doctor may request some tests to help identify the cause.
-These can include blood tests, an ultrasound scan or computerised tomography (CT) scan, and/or a biopsy (where a small sample of fluid is taken from the swelling and tested).
+These can include blood tests, an ultrasound scan or computerized tomography (CT) scan, and/or a biopsy (where a small sample of fluid is taken from the swelling and tested).

 Swollen glands are usually caused by a relatively minor viral or bacterial infection, including:

 These infections usually clear up on their own, and the swollen glands will soon go down.
-You will normally just need to drink plenty of fluids, rest and relieve the symptoms at home using over-the-counter medicines such as paracetamol or ibuprofen.
+You will normally just need to drink plenty of fluids, rest and relieve the symptoms at home using over-the-counter medicines such as ibuprofen.